Qatar says Gaza cease-fire will begin Friday morning, with aid to follow 'as soon as possible'

 Under the truce deal, 50 hostages are supposed to be freed in stages, in exchange for the release of what Hamas said would be 150 Palestinian prisoners.
 Women and children would be released first, and Israel said the truce would be extended an extra day for every additional 10 hostages freed.

-Qatar said the cease-fire would allow a “larger number of humanitarian convoys and relief aid” to enter Gaza, including fuel, but it gave no details on quantities.
+Hamas said 200 trucks a day will enter Gaza carrying aid.
+Qatar said the aid will include fuel, but has given no details on quantities.

 Israel cut off all imports at the start of the war, except for a trickle of food, water and medical supplies allowed in from Egypt.
-The lack of fuel has caused a territory-wide blackout, leaving homes and hospitals reliant on generators, which have also steadily been forced to shut down.
+The lack of fuel has caused a territory-wide blackout, leaving homes and hospitals reliant on faltering generators.

 Israel’s Justice Ministry published a list of 300 prisoners eligible to be released, mainly teenagers detained over the past year for rock-throwing and other minor offenses.